usaid-cs/yesterday-i-learned/random.md

+- If your house is infested by bedbugs, it may be worthwhile to surround your new bed with boric acid for a month or two (which is cheap to try) before you look for an exterminator.
 - The [gold standard](https://en.wikipedia.org/wiki/Gold_standard) is where the value of a currency is based on a fixed amount of gold.
 It is not recommended, because [during times of recessions and depressions, people will tend to hold onto gold instead of currency.
 Since they're not spending it into the economy, it somewhat prolongs recessions/depressions](https://www.reddit.com/r/explainlikeimfive/comments/cmbgis/eli5_what_does_it_mean_when_a_country_like_china/ew1ol1x/).
 - To sharpen a knife, you will need wetstones of: 800 and 3000 grits.
 You can also get 6000/8000 grits for a better edge, and leather for polishing.
 - In 7 Wonders the board game, you will never require, for any card or wonder, more than one high-level resource (silk, glass, paper) of each type, other than the one that is possibly given to you at the start of the civilisation.